The Letter (Conway Twitty and Loretta Lynn song)

 "The Letter" is a song recorded by American country music artists Conway Twitty and Loretta Lynn as a duet.
 It was released in June 1976 as the first single from their album United Talent.
 The song peaked at number 3 on the Billboard Hot Country Singles chart.
 It also reached number 1 on the RPM Country Tracks chart in Canada.
 It was written by Twitty and Charles Haney.

 The song – spoken wall-to-wall, with Twitty and Lynn trading spoken parts and set to a ballad-type musical background – is about a young man who is unfaithful to his girlfriend, resulting in the end of the relationship.
-Some time later, the two meet up again and she asks him to make good on a promise they made that if one ever needed to help the other, he or she would.
+Some time later, the two meet up again and she asks him to make good on a promise they made that if one ever needed to help the other, they would.
 She asks him to write a letter that affirms love and faithfulness, regret and willingness to repent under the guise that it would be seen by her current boyfriend (who, like the male protagonist was unfaithful) and that he would realize his mistake and that he had a good thing.
 The letter turns out to be ironic: It is a type of a Dear John letter, and it is the letter writer who, in writing the letter, admits his own mistakes and expresses his willingness to change.